mpartel/javaportability/README.markdown

 ## TODO ##

-* Whitelists and blacklists - a method may always/never be called.
 * Annotations for whitelisting and blacklisting.
-* Native methods, unless whitelisted.
+* Optionally mark native methods unsafe, unless whitelisted.
 * A standard blacklist and whitelist covering some of the Java standard library.
   - For instance, the iteration order of HashMap/HashSet is not guaranteed.
     On the other hand the floating point math used on the load factor can't